 Project OSCAR started in 1960 and was responsible for the construction of the first Amateur Radio Satellite OSCAR-1, that was successfully launched from Vandenberg AFB in California, on December 12, 1961, barely four years after the launch of Russia's first Sputnik.
 OSCAR-1 orbited the earth for 22 days, transmitting the "HI" greeting in Morse Code from above.

 Good News!
-AMSAT Has Announced a Launch Date for the FOX-1 Amateur Radio Satellite!
+The AMSAT FOX Amateur Radio Satellite Program!